The Leftover Woman by Jean Kwok (HarperCollins)

 And as his life becomes increasingly unhinged, Meadow finds it’s being replicated, page by page, in the novel written by the man who shares his name.

-Is this being scripted and manipulated by Selma, a woman who has always been elusive or is Meadow immersed in a form of psychosis that he’s nourished with cocktails, drugs, and jet lag?
+Is this being scripted and manipulated by Selma, a woman who has always been enigmatic or is Meadow immersed in a form of psychosis that he’s nourished with cocktails, drugs, and jet lag?
 Is this a puzzle he’s meant to solve or is it a temporary state, a “translucent jelly,” that will eventually fade away?

 Landbridge: life in fragments by Y-Dang Troeng (Duke University Press)

 Y-Dang Troeng was born in the safety of a refugee camp, to parents who had made the perilous journey over the Thai border to escape from the Samay-a-Pot, the Pol Pot Time.
 With their daughter’s birth coming a month after they had arrived in the camp called Khao-I-Dang, they gave their baby that name.
-This meant that Y-Dang carried a story before she could talk, both a burden and a gift.
+This meant that Y-Dang carried a story before she could talk, which she finds is both a burden and a gift.

 Those who have lived it write about their history in a particular form, in memoir that tears at the heart and carries a narrative.
-Y-Dang, who is herself an academic, an Associate Professor of English Language and Literatures at the University of British Columbia, finds that her voice demands a different form of expression, her writing is rejected.
+When Y-Dang, who is herself an academic, an Associate Professor of English Language and Literature at the University of British Columbia, finds that her voice demands a different form of expression, her writing is rejected.

 Her parents and others who came to Canada were also photographed as they got off the plane, “smiling in the blistering cold.”
 They had to smile.
-They were being met by smiling politicians who welcomed them without ever acknowledging what the Cambodians had lost in their decision to leave their own country.
+They were being met by beaming politicians who welcomed them without ever acknowledging what the Cambodians had lost in their decision to leave their own country.
 They were people who smiled in spite of baksbat, broken courage or broken form, their smiles made possible by kamleang chet, the strength of the heart.

 When Y-Dang approaches their histories and their lives as refugees, the pain of it forces her to write it in fragments.
-When her own story becomes consumed by a cancer diagnosis, she charts it through letters to her young son.
-She refuses “to be silenced, letting other people tell your story.”
+When her own story becomes consumed by her cancer diagnosis, she charts it through letters to her young son.
+She refuses “to be silenced, letting other people tell {her} story.”
 She wonders “if I would ever find the level of stability of body and mind required to write my family’s own story?”
 She reflects on the word “asylum,” “a word that evokes “comfort as much as it does madness,” “a sanctuary for the displaced and a ward for the mentally ill.”
 It is, she says, the “one English word that I rely upon to understand my family’s history…It is so precise.”

 Precision is what governs Landbridge, in its short and brilliant essays that were written in haste but with extreme care.
 The book is Y-Dang’s legacy.
 Diagnosed with cancer in 2021, she died in 2022.
 Landbridge was published in 2023.